 Find an experienced aging-in-place contractor with Contractor Connection

 Preparing for aging-in-place means you can stay in your home regardless of circumstances as you or your family members age.
 To make your planning and remodeling easier, an aging-in-place or universal design contractor can help.
-We’ve made finding a contractor in your local area simple — just enter your ZIP code above and you’ll be contacted by a contractor who has been thoroughly vetted for qualifications, licensing and insurance, and whose workmanship is warranted for three full years.
+We’ve made finding a contractor in your local area simple — just enter your ZIP code above and you’ll be contacted by a contractor who has been thoroughly vetted for qualifications, licensing and insurance, and whose workmanship is warranted for five full years.
 Get your no-obligation estimate today.Categories: Uncategorized